 - 1 clove garlic

-- 1/4 cup extra virgin olive oil (preferably mild)
+- 3.5 tbsp extra virgin olive oil (preferably mild)

 Tools

-Pesto, as the name suggests, should be worked at length in a mortar.
-However, everyday life makes it difficult to spend so much time grinding ingredients, so it’s easier and more convenient to use a food processor or a blender.
-I used the Thermomix TM31.
+Pesto, as the name suggests, should traditionally be worked for a long time in a mortar.
+Everyday life, however, makes it difficult to spend so much time grinding the ingredients, so it is easier and more convenient to use a food processor or blender.
+I used the Bimby TM31.

 - 1 Jar

-Preparing zucchini pesto is very easy and quick.
-I did everything raw, but if desired, you can blanch the zucchini before proceeding.
+Preparing the zucchini pesto is very easy and quick.
+I made everything raw, but if you prefer you can blanch the zucchinis before proceeding.

-The important thing is to choose fresh and firm zucchini that don’t release too much water.
-If necessary, you can try leaving them in a colander for half an hour before proceeding.
+The important thing is to choose fresh, firm zucchinis that do not release too much water.
+If needed, you can try leaving them in a colander for about half an hour before proceeding.

-The steps to make vegan zucchini pesto are few and very easy, truly within everyone’s reach.
+The steps to make the vegan zucchini pesto are few and very easy, suitable for everyone.
 Let’s see them step by step:

-First, wash the zucchini and cut them into chunks, and clean the basil leaves with a dampened paper towel.
+First of all, wash the zucchinis and cut them into chunks, and clean the basil leaves with a damp paper towel.
 Then proceed to chop everything.

-In the processor, place the chosen nuts (macadamia nuts are the only essential ones, the rest can vary), process at maximum speed until you achieve a grainy but creamy consistency.
-Set aside in a small bowl.
+In the processor, add the chosen nuts (macadamia nuts are the only indispensable ones; the rest can vary), run it at maximum speed until you obtain a grainy but creamy texture.
+Put the mixture aside in a small bowl.

-In the bowl, even leaving the nut residues, add the zucchini, garlic (optional), and basil and blend everything at medium-high speed.
+In the bowl, even leaving any fresh residue, insert the zucchinis, the garlic (optional) and the basil, and blend everything at medium-high speed.

-With the processor running, pour in the remaining oil slowly to achieve the classic creaminess of pesto.
+With the processor running, pour the remaining oil in a steady stream to obtain the classic creaminess of pesto.

-Once ready, gently transfer it into a preserving jar and cover with oil.
-This way, it can be stored for a few days in the refrigerator; otherwise, it can be frozen in small plastic containers, in the right quantity to season pasta; indeed it should be used all at once once thawed.
+Once ready, transfer it gently into a preserving jar and cover it with oil.
+This keeps for a few days in the refrigerator; alternatively you can freeze it in small plastic containers in the right quantities to dress pasta — note that it should be used all at once once thawed.

-The Vegan Zucchini Pesto is perfect for dressing pasta or for delicious and alternative canapés.
-I’ve even topped a white pizza with zucchini flowers, and it was gone in no time!
-For a fresher and more summery note, you can use mint instead of basil, or you can play with the type and quantity of nuts.
-The zucchini pesto is great if combined with my panbauletto or a more rustic bread like my Tuscan bread.
-If you’d like, see you on Instagram!
+Vegan zucchini pesto is perfect for dressing pasta but also for tasty and alternative canapés.
+I also used it to dress a white pizza with zucchini blossoms — it disappeared in no time!
+For a fresher summer note you can use mint instead of basil, or play with the type and amount of nuts.
+Zucchini pesto is excellent paired with my farro sandwich loaf or a more rustic bread like my Tuscan bread.
+If you like, see you on Instagram!